Welcome to the Haywood County Animal Services “New Leash on Life” Adoption Center

 All lost and found pets should be reported to the Animal Services Department.
 You may also register a lost or found pet by clicking the Lost and Found links.
 Registered Lost/Found pets are compared against those in the shelter and owners are notified of possible matches.

 Animal Services highly recommends owners visit the Animal Shelter every 2 to 3 days when searching for a lost pet.
 Pets do not always come into the shelter wearing their collars/ tags or otherwise do not appear to the staff as described by the owner.
 Visiting the shelter is the most effective way to find a lost pet.
 Lost/Found flyers can also be displayed at the shelter.
-Email flyers to Hayley or Hollie.
+Email flyers to Hollie.

 Animal Neglect & Abuse